 While it is true that the neighborhood is not as pretty as others, it is a one-of-a-kind atmosphere!

-You can also check out our more in-depth post on Times Square hotels where we include over 70 options.
+You can also check out our more in-depth post on Times Square hotels which includes over 70 options.

 Budget Hotels